 The Basics: Scope 1, 2 and 3

 Let’s start with the basics.
-To lower emissions, the starting point for corporate companies needs to be calculating those emissions.
-These are often broken down to three levels, namely Scope 1, Scope 2 and Scope 3, according to the Greenhouse Gas Protocol.
+To lower emissions, the starting point for companies needs to be calculating those emissions.
+These are broken down into three levels according to the Greenhouse Gas Protocol.

 Scope 1 emissions: these emissions include all direct emissions from the activities of an organization.
 Examples could include company-owned facilities or vehicles.